-By Alan Golombek

 Healthcare Innovation Institute (Hii) is thrilled to share a remarkable surgical training advancement, bringing patient anatomy to life.
 Imagine the potential of combining radiologic data and several silicone materials to create life-sized, hands-on models with the appearance, feel, and resistance of human anatomical structures to provide a very high-fidelity surgical experience.

 How realistic are these models?
 Lazarus 3D models have gained the notice of NASA as a valuable technology in space exploration.
 They have also been invited to present at an upcoming American Hospital Association (AHA) Executive Forum for having practical solutions with potential to reduce healthcare costs and improve outcomes.
-Furthermore, by partnering with specialized surgical teams to create models of highly complex patient-specific surgical models, their products are being used in trials to improve surgical practice and outcomes.
+Furthermore, by partnering with specialized surgical teams to create models of highly complex patient-specific surgical models, which can be used to facilitate communication with patients and help train residents and medical students.

 Over the past few years, Lazarus 3D models have likewise earned the attention of a constantly growing list of clients, including: